When this out-of-the-ordinary giantess comes to town…

 The cacophony is the same everywhere she visits.
-She closes her eyes, almost wincing, and almost smiles to herself when she thinks of what would happen if she stood to full height and stomped her foot angrily, saying, “HELLO TO YOU TOO!
+She closes her eyes, often wincing, and almost smiles to herself when she thinks of what would happen if she stood to full height and stomped her foot angrily, saying, “HELLO TO YOU TOO!
 NICE TO MEET YOU.
 SO, HOW ABOUT ASKING MY NAME FIRST?”

 * * *

 In the Gcode collage I picked for this entry there isn’t a crowd milling about staring at the giantess, but it’s one of my favorite ones by him, and it’s close to what I see in my heart as the visit of a giantess.
 In my mind, she isn’t a mad creature that likes to stomp on people or devour them.
 She likes to spend time with the little ones, to enjoy the visions they offer her with their infinitesimal lives, and to go home leaving them unharmed.

 Most of the time, anyway.